Spring Garden Revival

 West Bridgewater Municipal Ordinances for Mowing Equipment Operation & Noise Control

-West Bridgewater enforces strict municipal ordinances regarding mowing equipment operation and noise control.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays (verify with local bylaws).
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
+West Bridgewater enforces strict municipal ordinances regarding mowing equipment operation and noise control to maintain neighborhood quality of life.
+Permitted mowing hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and may vary on Sundays—always verify current bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
 Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and further details, contact:
+For code enforcement and further details, contact the Building Department.

 West Bridgewater Building Department